dropbox/stone/docs/lang_ref.rst

                 carnivore

-The inline definition is identical to a top-level definition, except that the name is omitted as its already specified as the type for the field.
+The inline definition is identical to a top-level definition, except that the name is omitted as it's already specified as the type for the field.

 Defaults
 --------